bongiozzo/musica_mustdie/output/band_bodintomas.md

 # Bodin Tomas

-Дискография
+## Дискография

-"An Ordinary Night In My Ordinary Life" 1996, Progressive "Pinup Guru" 2002, Progressive
+### "An Ordinary Night In My Ordinary Life" 1996, Progressive

+1. Entering The Spacebike
+2. Into The Dreamscape
+3. The Ballerina From Far Beyond
+4. Daddy In The Clouds
+5. Speed Wizard
+6. An Ordinary Nightmare In Poor Mr. Hope's Ordinary Life
+7. In The Land Of The Pumpkins
+8. The Magic Rollercoaster
+9. The Gathering
+10. Three Stories
+a. samuel - the knight
+b. adam - the prophet
+c. miranda - the queen

+### "Pinup Guru" 2002, Progressive

+1. Sodium Regale
+2. Whatґs Going On
+3. Me And Liz
+4. Harlme Heat
+5. My Beautiful Neighbour
+6. New In The ґHood
+7. Blood
+8. The Ballerina Is Not Getting Closer
+9. The Last Eagle
+10. The Final Swig

+Musicians:

+Jonas Reingold - Bass
+Zoltan Csцrsz - Drums

-"Sonic Boulevard" 2003, Progressive
+### "Sonic Boulevard" 2003, Progressive

+01. The Prayer
+02. The Hero from Cloud City
+03. Back to the African Garden
+04. Pictures
+05. Walkabout
+06. The Horses from Zaad
+07. A Beautiful Mind
+08. The Happy Frog
+09. Morning will Come
+10. The Night will Fall

+Musicians:

+Anders Jansson (lead vocals)
+Jocke JJ Marsh (guitars)
+Jonas Reingold (bass)
+Zoltan Csцrsz (drums)
+Hans Bruniusson (percussion)
+Ulf Wallander (sax)
+Jonas Knutsson (sax)
+Roine Stolt (guitar)
+NґNogo Bjurhall (african scat)

-"I A M" 2005, Progressive
+### "I A M" 2005, Progressive

+1. I 23:12
+2. A 21:18
+3. M 18:43

+Musicians:

+Tomas Bodin - keyboards
+Jonas Reingold - bass
+Marcus Liliequist - drums
+Jocke JJ Marsh - guitars
+Anders Jansson - vocals
+Pernilla Bodin - vocals
+Helene Schцnning - vocals

 ## Отношения с другими группами